-- Make sure the source container is in good physical condition. - Severely corroded source containers may require special handling and shipping requirements. - Close and lock the shutter. - Have sufficient personnel and proper equipment available to remove the unit. - Provide appropriate training for involved individuals, based upon assigned duties. - Be prepared to handle the weight of the unit which may be sufficient to unbalance insufficiently supported elevated platforms or machines.
+- Make sure the source container is in good physical condition - Severely corroded source containers may require special handling and shipping requirements - Close and secure the shutter - Lock the protective cap - Have sufficient personnel and proper equipment available to remove the unit - Provide appropriate training for involved individuals, based upon assigned duties - Be prepared to handle the weight of the unit which may be sufficient to unbalance insufficiently supported elevated platforms or machines.
 The approximate weight of the source container is listed in the registry sheet. - A radiation survey with a calibrated meter is to be performed in order to assess the radiation levels around source container.
 The radiation levels around the unit should be comparable to the original survey pattern. - A current leak test on the source container is required.
-If the source container is to be moved to a new location or put in storage a current leak test certification is acceptable. - The removal of a source container must be supervised by a specifically licensed individual.
+If the source container is to be moved to a new location or put in storage a current leak test certification is acceptable. - The removal of a source container must be supervised by a specifically licensed individual

-4.3.1 Dismounting
+3.3.1 Dismounting